simplenetes-io/simplenetes_io/docs/FIRSTPOD.md

 # Creating your first Simplenetes pods

-A Pod is described in a _YAML_ file and is compiled into a single executable, which is run together with `podman` (version >=1.8.1).
+A Pod is described as a [_YAML_](https://en.wikipedia.org/wiki/YAML) file and it is compiled into a single executable, which is run together with [`podman`](https://podman.io/) (version `1.8.1` or later).

-In this HOWTO we will create our first pods and see how easy it is to manage their lifecycles using the standalone executable.
+In this section we will create our first Pods and see how easy it is to manage their lifecycle using the standalone executable.

-This is a crash course on how to work with pods, see [https://github.com/simplenetes-io/podc/tree/master/examples](https://github.com/simplenetes-io/podc/tree/master/examples) to learn all about pods.
+This is a crash course on how to work with Pods.
+For more examples, see also the [`podc` repository](https://github.com/simplenetes-io/podc/tree/master/examples).

 ## Installing
-See [INSTALLING.md](INSTALLING.md) for instructions on installing the pod compiler `podc` and `podman`.
+Before proceeding, make sure that `podc` and `podman` programs are available.
+Otherwise, see the [install section](INSTALLING.md) for instructions on installing the Pod compiler `podc`, as well as `podman`.

 ## Create a website pod
-A very common scenario is to create a website.
+A very common scenario to apply _Simplenetes_ is when creating a website.
 Let's do that.

-First, let us just create the simplest pod possible, before we move on to working with pods in development mode.
+First, let's create the simplest possible Pod, before we move on to working with Pods in development mode.

 ### Quick Pod
-Create a pod directory.
-The directory name is important as it defines the default name of the pod.
+Create a _mypod1_ directory.
+The directory name is important as it defines the default Pod name.
 ```sh
 mkdir mypod1
 cd mypod1
 ```

-Copy the following _YAML_ contents and put them in a file called _pod.yaml_ inside the new pod directory:
+Copy the following _YAML_ contents and put them in a file called _pod.yaml_ inside the new _mypod1_ directory:
 ```yaml
 api: 1.0.0-beta2
 podVersion: 0.0.1